binwiederhier/ntfy/docs/config.md

         ProxyPass / http://127.0.0.1:2586/
         ProxyPassReverse / http://127.0.0.1:2586/

-        # Higher than the max message size of 512k
+        # Higher than the max message size of 4096 bytes
         LimitRequestBody 102400

         # Redirect HTTP to HTTPS, but only for GET topic addresses, since we want